ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/using-dynamic-fields.dotnet.markdown

 Properties such as color or size are added only to some products, while other ones can have the weight and volume defined.
 Since `Attribute` has string fields, they can specify very different properties of products.
-In order to query on fields which aren't known at index creation time, we introduced the ability to create them dynamically during indexing.
+In order to query on fields that aren't known at index creation time, we introduced the ability to create them dynamically during indexing.

 The following index can be created to index each attribute value under its name as a separate field: